Position: Development Associate

 Salary: Commensurate with experience

-LOH seeks a detail-oriented individual with strong writing and organizational skills to support the development efforts of the Executive Director and Development Committee.
-Duties include assisting with prospect research; donor and funder cultivation; proposal writing/editing; reporting and fulfillment for corporate, governmental, foundation and individual sources of support.
+LOH seeks a creative, personable, detail-oriented individual with strong information management skills to support the fundraising efforts of the Executive Director and Development Committee.
+Duties include assisting with prospect research, donor and funder cultivation, event coordination, promoting sponsorship opportunities, proposal writing/editing, and reporting.

 - Communicate with funders and assist with donor recognition